Microscopic Traffic Models, Accidents, and Insurance Losses: Application

 \textbf{Distributional Analysis of Losses.} We start our investigations with the total losses $L$.
 Table \ref{table:functionals} shows the evaluation of statistical functionals for different accident losses in the case of the Binomial model.
 These numbers quantify the risk entailed in the total losses.
 Both the distributional family and the chosen coefficient of variation for the accident loss model have a substantial effect on the risk.

 A visual impression of the distributions is provided in Figure \ref{fig:actuarial1}.
 We compare different accident loss models while fixing the coefficient of variation $c_v=2$.
 We plot the empirical distribution functions as estimates of the cumulative distribution function (CDF) and a kernel density estimate of the corresponding densities.
-Moreover, Figure \ref{fig:actuarial1qq} shows qq-plots for the quantiles of standardized\footnote{Samples are standardized by subtracting their sample average and dividing by their sample standard deviation.} values of the losses against quantiles of a standard Normal distribution.
+Moreover, Figure \ref{fig:actuarial1qq} shows qq-plots for the quantiles of standardized values of the losses against quantiles of a standard Normal distribution (samples are standardized by subtracting their sample average and dividing by their sample standard deviation).

 We find that the Binomial and the Poisson model do not differ too much.
 Yet, log-normal accident losses produce heavier tails than the corresponding Gamma losses.
-The qq-plots reveal that the total losses are not normally distributed: In particular, the right tails are heavier compared to a Normal distribution while the left tails are lighter.
+The qq-plots reveal that the right tails are heavier compared to a Normal distribution while the left tails are lighter.
 The latter observation simply relates to the fact that the original losses are non-negative while the Normal distribution takes values on the whole real line.

 In Figure \ref{fig:actuarial2}, we analyze the impact of the coefficient of variation while fixing the log-normal distribution for the accident losses.
 We see again that Binomial and Poisson model do not differ substantially.
 However, the effect of the coefficient of variation is clearly visible: increasing $c_v$ produces heavier right tails.
 Introducing dispersion to accident losses substantially changes the distribution of the total losses.